About Political Science

 - Political Science Alumni Connections

 - Political Sciences Student Learning Outcomes

 Ohio University Political Science graduates are regularly admitted to the nation's most prestigious law schools and graduate programs.
-Our students also go on to a variety of careers in public affairs and business, including attorney, political analyst, law enforcement professional, journalist, teacher, business executive, professor, non-profit manager, political organizer, and elected or appointed government official.
-With preparation in Political Science the career possibilities are endless.
+Our students also go on to a variety of careers in areas such as political organizing and campaigns, education, law and law enforcement, public administration, business, non-profit work, and international affairs.
+With preparation in political science, the career possibilities are endless.

-- From Dr. Nukhet Sandal, Associate Professor and Chair of Political Science
+- From Dr. Matthew Layton, Professor and Chair of Political Science

 The Department of Political Science's mission complements Ohio University's larger mission of teaching, research, and outreach in a learning-centered community.
 Through its teaching mission, the department advances the liberal arts by offering the bachelor's and master's degrees to a diverse community of students.
 We seek to instill a lifelong commitment to learning, which empowers students to meet their responsibilities as citizens, leaders, and professional political scientists in a democratic society and interdependent world.
 Through its research mission, the department faculty advances disciplinary and interdisciplinary research that is fundamental, applied, and theoretical.
 This research reaches a wide audience through books, scholarly journals, popular media, and professional conferences.
 Through its outreach mission, the department and its faculty members are leaders in the college, the university, the community, and profession.
 Across all of these missions, the Political Science faculty is committed to advancing diversity and human understanding.